How to create a signature to insert into your statements

 - Scan the signature into a file.
 For best results, select a high-resolution setting (at least 300 dpi).

-- Save the file on your computer.
+- Save the file on your computer as a .png, .bmp or .gif

 - Open the image file in an image editing application.